aldryn/aldryn-docs/docs/reference/addons/template-structure.rst

     <div class="aldryn aldryn-events"></div>

-In addition you can nest further if you are rendering a plugin or a listview etc.::
+In addition you can nest further if you are rendering a plugin or a list view etc.::

     <div class="aldryn aldryn-events aldryn-events-latest">